pingcap/docs/ticdc/ticdc-open-api-v2.md

 <!-- markdownlint-disable MD024 -->

-TiCDC provides the OpenAPI feature for querying and operating the TiCDC cluster, which is similar to the feature of [`cdc cli` tool](/ticdc/ticdc-manage-changefeed.md).
+TiCDC provides the OpenAPI feature for querying and operating the TiCDC cluster.
+The OpenAPI feature is a subset of the [`cdc cli` tool](/ticdc/ticdc-manage-changefeed.md).

 > **Note:**
 >
-> TiCDC OpenAPI v1 will be removed in future.
+> TiCDC OpenAPI v1 will be removed in the future.
+It is recommended to use TiCDC OpenAPI v2.

 You can use the APIs to perform the following maintenance operations on the TiCDC cluster: